mzhou23/Project_Zero/README.md

 # Project_Zero
-This is a test program for CS321
+This is a test program for CS321.
+I uploaded a game project from the game design class.